unreal55/mtouch-quiz/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Same as 1.1.
+Changed due to typo in version number preventing upgrades.

 = 1.1 =
 * Several new UI features added.
 * Now includes a handy list view for easy navigation of longer quizzes.
 This is "on" by default.
 To turn it off, include "list=off" in the shortcode arguments.